 While cycles can vary, female felines usually go into heat four to five days every three weeks during the breeding season.
 In an effort to attract mates, they’ll yowl and urinate more frequently—sometimes all over the house!

 - Your Dog Will Be Less Likely to Run Away From Home

 An intact animal will do just about anything to find a mate, including finding creative ways to escape from the house.
 Once free to roam, he risks injury in traffic and fights with other animals.

 - Your Unneutered Male May Mark and Mount

 Unneutered dogs and cats are more likely to mark their territory by spraying strong-smelling urine all over the house.
-Your dog might be less likely to mount other dogs, people, and inanimate objects after he’s neutered.
-Some aggression problems may be avoided by early neutering.
+An unneutered dog is also more likely to mount other dogs, people, and inanimate objects.
+These concerns as well as some aggression problems may be avoided by early neutering.